A Novel Framework for Online Supervised Learning with Feature Selection: Experiments

 \section{Experiments}

-In this section we evaluate the performance of our proposed algorithms and compare them with offline learning methods and some standard stochastic algorithms.
-First, we present the results of numerical experiments on synthetic data, comparing the performance on feature selection and prediction.
-We also provide regret plots for the running averages based algorithms and compare them with classical online algorithms.
-Finally, we present an evaluation on real data.
-All simulation experiments are run on a desktop computer with Core i5 - 4460S CPU and 16Gb memory.
+This section shows an evaluation of the proposed algorithms and a comparison with offline and online learning methods.
+First, numerical experiments on synthetic data are presented, comparing the performance of feature selection and prediction.
+Then, regret plots are also provided for the running averages-based methods and compared with classical online methods.
+Finally, an evaluation of real datasets is presented, for both regression and classification.
+All simulation experiments are run on a desktop computer with a Core i5 - 4460S CPU and 16Gb memory.